 Courtesy of IVILLAGE.CO.UK

-15 Spices and Seasonings That Help You Live Longer
+15 Herbs And Spices That Help You Live Longer

 These flavour-boosting spices and seasonings pack a powerful health punch: they can ease pain, steady your blood sugar, soothe digestive upsets and more.
 (15 Photos)